-It’s not practical to expect these cravings to disappear, but you can control what foods you use to fulfill them.
-When you’ve got the itch for a savory treat, try to opt for salted popcorn, vegetable crisps and olives.
-Then, when your sweet tooth kicks in, grab your favourite fruit, greek yogurt, or a rich dark chocolate – it gives you a cocoa fix with fewer calories than it’s milky counterpart.
+It’s not practical to expect these cravings to disappear, but you can control what foods you use to fulfil them.
+When you’ve got the itch for a savoury treat, try to opt for salted popcorn, vegetable crisps and olives.
+Then, when your sweet tooth kicks in, grab your favourite fruit, greek yoghurt, or rich dark chocolate – it gives you a cocoa fix with fewer calories than its milky counterpart.

 Find your Christmas spirit